AlexJReid/blog/content/posts/dynamodb-complex-queries-2/index.md

 draft = false
 date = 2020-11-21T19:00:00Z
-title = "Efficient NoSQL filtering and pagination with DynamoDB - part 2" description = "Implementing an efficient paginated and filterable product comments system with DynamoDB." slug = "dynamodb-efficient-filtering-2" tags = ['nosqlcommments','dynamodb'] categories = []
+title = "Efficient NoSQL filtering and pagination with DynamoDB - part 2" description = "An exploration of using data duplication to implement an efficient paginated and filterable product comments system on DynamoDB.
+In this post, we improve upon our original design with more GSIs and parallel queries." slug = "dynamodb-efficient-filtering-2" tags = ['nosqlcommments','dynamodb'] categories = []